denny/ShinyCMS-ruby/README.md

 ## Features

-### Current features

-* User accounts and administration
-  * ACL-based authorisation system for admins (powered by Pundit)
-  * Uses reCAPTCHA to block registration by bots
-* Web interface for site settings
-  * Change most site settings from within the CMS admin area
-  * Easily enable or disable CMS features (e.g. new user registrations)
-  * Decide which settings to allow site users to override (e.g. theme)
 * Pages and Page Sections
   * Site admins can add as many pages and (nested) sections as they like
   * Pages have defined content areas which can be edited by admins
   * Page layout is controlled by Page Templates (can be provided by a theme or custom-built)
   * Dynamically generated menus
 * Inserts (re-usable content fragments that can be pulled into any template)
-* News section
-* Blog
 * Comments (currently enabled on blog posts and news posts)
   * Fully nested, so you can easily see who is replying to who at any level
   * Email notifications